-A course to provide technical skills and knowledge related to the inspection and repair/ adjustment of automobile fuel and emission systems.
-Includes instruction and practice in the diagnosis and correction of problems associated with electronic fuel injection systems, emission control systems, and spark timing controls found on newer model fuel systems.
+A course designed to provide advanced skills and knowledge related to the emissions control systems and engine related service.
+It includes instruction, diagnosis, and correction of problems associated with in these areas.
 Two hours lecture and four hours laboratory per week.
 Credit, four semester hours.